 Incoming chip scrap inspection starts with a representative sample taken from the load.
-After the as-received weight is measured we use a solvent and alcohol process to dry the chips and get a percentage oil and moisture percentage.
+After the as-received weight is measured we use a solvent and alcohol process to dry the chips and get an oil and moisture percentage.
 This is followed by an examination of the dried chips to remove and weigh all non-brass materials and calculate an impurities percentage.
 Finally, we perform chemical analysis on an optical emission spectrometer to make sure it meets our residual element specifications.

 Scrap Return Basics

 Our scrap return customers have an authorized return percentage, which is based on an analysis of specific brass parts produced from Chase Brass extruded rod products.
 Chase Brass utilizes a truck dump system for the efficient processing of customer scrap.
 After the trailer is detached from the tractor, our hydraulic lift system elevates and unloads the trailer into a hopper where the scrap is collected.
 It is then transported to a crusher and conveyed to a chip holding area in preparation for drying and melting.
 Once the scrap metal is fed into our furnaces, the metal is melted to its designated pouring temperature and any required chemistry adjustments are made for casting and extrusion.

 Our History and Commitment